larz258/Scrypto/README.txt

 Scrypto is a secure substition cipher built on the Crypto 1.4.9 source.
 Scrypto removed the option of a default key from Crypto and allows users to customize the offset value of the substition.
-This is makes the encryption slightly more difficult to crack.
+This makes the encryption slightly more difficult to crack.
 (Though still not recommended for sensitive data.)